ABOUT THE ARTIST

 In 1998 Harley-Davidson, Chevrolet/Corvette and Mattel Toys/Hot Wheel Division made him an “Officially Licensed” fine artist.

-Over the years there has been numerous feature stories of Guçwa’s paintings in art magazines, newspapers and books, along with various interviews on TV.
+Over the years there have been numerous feature stories of Guçwa’s paintings in art magazines, newspapers and books, along with various interviews on TV.
 Signs of Art, the photoreal art of James ‘Kingneon’ Guçwa has been published in both hard and soft cover editions.

 After painting for decades as a photorealist, he recently broke away from gallery representation, but hasn’t retired his paintbrush.
 This change and independence has allowed him more freedom to experiment in new painting styles, along with greater flexibility in pricing his originals.